 With that being said, we would generally still recommend being careful about utilizing cannabis before workouts due to its initial heart-rate raising effects.
 Those who do wish to do so may want to wait a couple of hours before doing so, as blood pressure can lower after using cannabis as well.
 We advise speaking to your doctor (as well as physiotherapist and/or personal trainer) about developing and managing an exercise regime that will less likely turn negative if you’re using medical cannabis.

-Easier Short-Term Recovery
+Easier Short-Term Recovery when exercising on cannabis

 During a post-fight press conference, MMA fans may recall seeing Nate Diaz pulling on a vape pen filled with CBD oil.
 Nate, one of the most infamous cannabis users in the fight game, uses CBD oil to manage pain and inflammation.
 He’s far from the only pro athlete to turn to CBD to help manage their aches and pains, however.